 The Satisfactory Academic Progress Policy applies to all students regardless of whether or not they are eligible and/or apply for Title IV funding programs.
 Every student enrolled in a program approved by NACCAS must meet formal standards that measure their satisfactory progress toward graduation.
 The Satisfactory Academic Progress Policy is provided to all students prior to enrollment.
-The policy is consistently applied to all students.
+The policy is consistently applied to all students, regardless if they are part time, full time or the program enroll in.
 SAP Evaluations are maintained in the student file.
-The school will develop an academic and/or attendance plan to address the specific needs of those students who fail to meet the academic and/or attendance requirements at specific SAP evaluation points.
+The school will develop an academic and/or attendance plan to address the specific needs of those students who fail to meet the academic and/ or attendance requirements at specific SAP evaluation points.
 A leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence.